Overview

 Vermont’s childcare system, like many across the country, faced long-standing challenges: high costs, limited availability, and a broken funding model that placed the burden on underpaid early educators and overextended families.
 Enter Let’s Grow Kids Action Network (LGKAN), a bold 501(c)(4) initiative that helped secure the passage of Vermont’s historic child care law, Act 76.
 Backed by catalytic support from Impact Fellows Action Fund, LGKAN mobilized communities, built bipartisan alliances, and made early childhood policy a top priority in the Vermont legislature.

 Impact Fellows Action Fund played a pivotal role in bringing this vision to life.
-By investing early and validating the need for political infrastructure, the Impact Fellows helped LGKAN take its movement “to the next level,” as CEO Aly Richards put it.
+By investing early and validating the need for advocacy infrastructure, Impact Fellows helped LGKAN take its movement “to the next level,” as CEO Aly Richards put it.
 This partnership provided:

 Resources from Impact Fellows Action Fund allowed LGKAN to fully activate the tools of a 501(c)(4) organization—connecting the dots between grassroots organizing and legislative victory.

-Vermont is often seen as a progressive state—small in size, rich in community-driven politics, and prime for coalition-building.
-By positioning child care as both an economic necessity and a moral imperative, LGKAN found needed support on both sides of the political aisle.
+Vermont is often seen as a progressive state—small in size, rich in community-driven advocacy, and prime for coalition-building.
+By positioning child care as both an economic necessity and a moral imperative, LGKAN found bipartisan support.

 LGKAN’s direct and grassroots lobbying (tied to traditional and social media), as well as electoral activism via candidate forums and election endorsements, made child care a top-tier issue for both lawmakers and voters.